strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 #### Idle

+This state is set since the beginning when a `Kafka` custom resource is created with the `spec.cruiseControl.autoRebalance` field for a future auto-rebalancing on scaling the cluster.
-This is when `Kafka.status.autoRebalance` is empty or `Kafka.status.autoRebalance.state` is `Idle` because of a previous successfully completed or failed auto-rebalancing.
+It is also the end state of a previous successfully completed or failed auto-rebalancing.
 If failed, the `Kafka.status.autoRebalance.state.error` contains an error message.

 From this state: